Jannath19/flask_e2e_project/README.md

 ### Troubleshooting and Known Issues

+### SQL
+The initial hurdle involved setting up the connection between SQL Workbench and Flask.
+Despite following the documentation and online tutorials, I faced difficulties in configuring the necessary settings and establishing a successful connection.

 #### Google OAuth Error
 - **Issue:** Encountered an error while setting up OAuth consent screen.
 The consent screen in the Google Cloud Console wasn't loading on my end; tried refreshing as well.